 ID badges play a key role in airport security efforts, so badge issuance is a controlled process.
 Badges are issued only to personnel who can justify, to the satisfaction of the badging offices and the Airport Security Coordinator, eligibility based on a recurring need for access to any or all controlled-access areas of airport complexes.

 The applicant/badge holder’s badge is and will remain the property of Houston Airports.
 The badge holder agrees to surrender his or her badge within 24 hours of resignation or termination of employment, or immediately upon request of the employer, Security and/or Airport Operations.
 The badge holder also may surrender his/her badge by dropping it in a US Postal Service mailbox.

 The employer/sponsoring organization and Houston Airports are jointly responsible for control and accountability of ID badges.
 However, it is the sponsoring organization’s primary duty to immediately notify the badging office, or the Airport Communications Center in the event that the badging office is closed, when badged individuals have resigned, been terminated or are no longer associated with the sponsoring organization.
-These individuals’ badges must be returned to the badging office or an Unaccounted-For Security Access Media Form (IAH only) must be completed and submitted to the badging office within 48 hours of resignation, termination or ending of association.
+These individuals’ badges must be returned to the badging office or notify the HAS Badging Office within 48 hours of resignation, termination or ending of association.